 Stockport Libraries holds an extensive collection of original and unique archival materials.

-The collecting policy of the Archive Service is straightforward: to collect, preserve and make available for public use as much documentary material as possible relating to the present day Stockport Metropolitan Borough area.
+The collection is managed by a professional archivist with the help of the Local Heritage Library staff.
+The collection is continuously growing and the collecting policy of the Archives Service is straightforward: to collect, preserve and make available for public use as much documentary material as possible relating to the present day Stockport Metropolitan Borough area.

 If you are interested in donating or bequeathing anything to the archive collection please contact the Local Heritage Library on 0161 474 4530 or email firstname.lastname@example.org.